Dr Craig Magee

 To understand how dykes and dyke-induced faults control different volcanic, tectonic, and planetary processes, we first need to identify how faults grow above dykes in three-dimensions.
 However, seismicity and ground deformation related to active dyke injection, which cannot directly be observed, are rarely captured using geophysical techniques and only a small part of a dyke-induced fault can be studied at the surface.
 Conversely, where ancient dykes are exposed at Earth's surface, erosion of the overlying rocks has often removed dyke-induced faults and the earthquakes that accompanied dyke injection have long-since ceased.
 To circumvent these problems, many computer and sandbox models have been developed to try and replicate fault growth above dykes.
 These models have produced numerous hypotheses for dyke-induced fault growth, but without examination of the 3D structure of natural dykes and dyke-induced faults, they cannot be tested.
 Therefore, despite over 40 years of research, we still do not understand the true 3D structure or evolution of dykes and dyke-induced faults.

 I have identified a series of ancient dykes and dyke-induced normal in seismic reflection data, which provide 3D X-ray like images of Earth's subsurface, from the margins of a continent (NW Australia).
 These data present a unique and exciting opportunity to study the 3D structure of dykes and dyke-induced faults.
-By measuring offset of sedimentary rocks across faults, which record how slip accumulated, I will test previous model predictions of dyke-induced fault growth.
-Because the processes driving dyke injection and faulting offshore of NW Australia have long since ceased, I will also study active dyke-induced faults breaking the surface in Ethiopia.
-I will specifically use high resolution, aerial Light Detection and Ranging (LiDAR) images collected in 2009 and 2012 to identify how faults grew and interacted during a single dyke injection event in 2010.
+By measuring offset of sedimentary rocks across faults, which record how slip accumulated, I test previous model predictions of dyke-induced fault growth.
+Because the processes driving dyke injection and faulting offshore of NW Australia have long since ceased, I also study active dyke-induced faults breaking the surface in Ethiopia.
+I specifically use high resolution, aerial Light Detection and Ranging (LiDAR) images collected in 2009 and 2012 to identify how faults grew and interacted during a single dyke injection event in 2010.
 Results from these analyses will be used to design of new analogue models that will replicate dyke injection and dyke-induced faulting in 3D, under different tectonic settings (e.g. extension), and using more realistic rock/magma characteristics.
 This cross-disciplinary research will reveal how faults grow above dykes, raising important implications for our understanding of: (i) how we can use dyke-induced fault activity to assess potential eruptions; (ii) the role dykes and dyke-induced faults play in the break-up of continents; (iii) whether dykes and dyke-induced faults influence the evolution of continental margins; and (iv) dyke and fault structure beneath the surface of other planets (e.g. Mars).

 [taken from NERC proposal abstract]

-Collaborators: Prof. Tim Wright; Prof. Chris Jackson; Dr Olivier Galland
+Collaborators: Prof. Tim Wright; Prof. Chris Jackson

 How are sill-complexes constructed?